AyeshaArain8/Pearls_AQI_Predictor/README.md

 docs/
 reports/
 ```
+and also in root
+root folder
+Final Project Report pdf
+Final Project Report docx

 The repository also contains the final project report and EDA outputs documenting the development and evaluation process.